Mjoyufull/fsel/README.md

 **This means:**
 - It's built for my workflow first, but PRs for bug fixes and useful features are welcome as long as they fit in scope.
-- Older versions and the original gyr exist if you want something more minimal
+- Older versions and the original gyr exist if you want something more minimal.

-fsel is feature-complete at 1.0 and in maintenance mode.
-I'll fix what breaks in my daily use and consider community requests that fit the project's scope.

 ---

 ## Troubleshooting